 # Projects

-Bootgly organizes applications as **projects** — self-contained directories inside `projects/` that contain one or more boot files.
+Bootgly organizes applications as **projects** — self-contained directories inside `projects/` that contain a boot file.
 Each project declares its metadata (name, description, version, author) and a boot Closure that initializes the application.

 ## Project structure